Logo for Financial Research Institute

 Advanced Seminar on Transformational Pricing & Rate Design

 FRI’s 2025 Advanced Seminar on Transformational Utility Pricing and Rate Design will be held April 7-9 on the University of Missouri campus.
+Registration deadline is March 31!

 The Advanced Seminar offers an in-depth analysis of evolving electricity and natural gas rate making.
 Building upon NARUC’s Rate School, this 3-day program examines advanced cost allocation and pricing strategies within the context of current industry trends, including load growth from data centers, electrification, distributed energy, and emerging sectors.
 Participants will explore rate design strategies promoting affordability, grid integration, load flexibility, energy efficiency, and economic development.